aldinokemal/sdk-go-whatsapp-web-multidevice/docs/AppApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAuthLoginRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAppLoginRequest struct via the builder pattern

 ### Return type